davidgiven/wordgrinder/README.Windows.txt

 REVISION HISTORY
 ================

+WordGrinder 0.3.1: 2008-09-08: Minor bugfix revision to correct a few minor but really embarrassing crashes problems in 0.3: no crash on HTML import, no crash on File->New.
+Also some minor cosmetic fixes I noticed while doing the work.

 WordGrinder 0.3: 2008-09-07: Lots more bug fixes.
 Added LaTeX export; troff export; next/previous word/character; table of contents; autosave; scrapbook;